sbcshop/AiryFi_Software/README.md

 * Boost convertor of 3.7 to 5 volt

 ### Hardware Overview
-Let’s take a closer look at our AiryFi board, and see what other hardwares are present on this board
+Let’s take a closer look at our AiryFi board, and see what other hardwares are present on this board:

 <img src ="https://github.com/sbcshop/AiryFi/blob/main/images/AiryFi_hardware.png" />